privacyguides/privacyguides.org/docs/file-sharing.md

 ---
 title: "File Sharing and Sync"
 icon: material/share-variant
+description: Discover how to privately share your files between your devices, with your friends and family, or anonymously online.
 ---
 Discover how to privately share your files between your devices, with your friends and family, or anonymously online.